-The Self Timer can be set to take Photos after 2, 5 or 10 seconds and can also be set to continue taking pictures until the camera button is pressed again (Photo Burst).
+The Self Timer can be set to take Photos after 2, 5 or 10 seconds.

-The Aspect Ratio can be changed to those the system supports.
+The Quality can be changed to that which the system supports.

 You can use a Framing grid to help you line up pictures.

 Time lapse can be set to keep taking photos until the camera button is pressed again.